minnalabs/easely-docs/docs/app-store/generative-art-tools.md

 ### Step 6: Save the IPFS CID and Create your Collection on Easely

 Once the images have been saved to IPFS successfully, a new folder in `final` will be created with a single file that contains the IPFS CID (Content Identifier) for your NFTs!
 Now go ahead and head over to [Easely MainNet](https://app.easely.io) or [Easely TestNet](https://app.rinkeby.easely.io) and create a `Randomized Collection`.
-You now have the final images to your generative NFT collection via the IPFS CID that you will drop in once prompted in the NFT creation process!
+You now have the **final images to your generative NFT collection hosted on IPFS, accessible via the IPFS CID** that you will drop in once prompted in the NFT creation process!